steveseguin/social_stream/README.md

 ### Adding sites yourself

-I have a video walk-thru on how I added a simple social site to Social Stream:   [https://www.youtube.com/watch?v=5LquQ1xhmms](https://www.youtube.com/watch?v=5LquQ1xhmms)
+I have a video walk-thru on how I added a simple social site to Social Stream Ninja:   [https://www.youtube.com/watch?v=5LquQ1xhmms](https://www.youtube.com/watch?v=5LquQ1xhmms)

 You can also refer to some of my code commits, where you can see which changes I made to add support for any specific site.